 Assistant Professor of Literature

-Mai-Linh Hong is a scholar and teacher of Asian American and Asian diaspora literature and critical refugee studies, and also specializes in 20th/21st-century American literature, contemporary poetry, race and ethnic studies, and law and humanities.
+Mai-Linh Hong is a scholar and teacher of Asian American and Asian diaspora literature and critical refugee studies.
+She also specializes in 20th/21st-century American literature, contemporary poetry, race and ethnic studies, women-of-color feminist thought, and law and humanities.
 Having trained as both a lawyer and a literary scholar, Professor Hong integrates multiple disciplines into a dynamic form of cultural studies.
-Professor Hong’s approach to Asian American studies is transnational and comparative, and is deeply informed by postcolonial studies and Black studies.
+Professor Hong’s approach to Asian American studies is transnational and comparative, and is informed by postcolonial studies and Black studies.

 Professor Hong holds a Ph.D. in English from the University of Virginia and a J.D. from the University of Virginia School of Law.
 She also completed an M.A. in English and Comparative Literature at Columbia University and a B.A. in Literature at Yale University.
-A newcomer to the West Coast, Professor Hong anticipates missing Atlantic thunderstorms, but loving the diversity and rich history of the San Joaquin Valley.
+A newcomer to the West Coast, Professor Hong misses Atlantic thunderstorms, but loves the diversity and rich history of the San Joaquin Valley.
 She is also a sewist and poet.

 Professor Hong teaches courses including Literatures of Asian America, Race, Law, and American Literature, and Poetry and Justice.